TugboatQA/docs/building-a-preview/index.md

 Send that link to the person who needs to look at the Preview, and they'll be able to view it.
 That person doesn't need to be a member of your [Tugboat crew](../administering-tugboat-crew/index.md), or able to view the git repo where the code is hosted - you can share your Preview link with anyone.

+MW: We could say more that Tugboat Links are hard-to-guess secure URLs that are accessible to anyone with the link?

 ### Configure Tugboat to auto-post Preview links

 When you're using the Tugboat integration with [GitHub](../setting-up-tugboat/index.md#github), [GitLab](../setting-up-tugboat/index.md#gitlab) or [BitBucket](../setting-up-tugboat/index.md#bitbucket), you can configure your Tugboat to automatically post links to Previews as comments on pull requests.
 Configure this option in [Repository Settings](../setting-up-tugboat/index.md#modify-settings-for-your-github-gitlab-or-bitbucket-integration).